Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 It's not possible to customize the existing permission set of the built-in directory role (in this case, exclude group management of Intune Administrators).
 Currently [custom admin roles](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-custom-overview) are limited to Application (registration) management only.

 Therefore using a custom role as part of Intune RBAC seems to be the only option.
-This allows to delegate full access to the Intune service without assigning any privileged access to Azure AD objects.
+This allows to delegate full access to the Intune service without assigning any privileged access to Azure AD (group) objects.
 But this means also to lose any advantages of PIM-managed directory role assignments as well.

 **No option to delegate permission on custom scope of devices or users**

-[Administrative Units (AUs)](https://docs.microsoft.com/de-de/azure/active-directory/users-groups-roles/directory-administrative-units) enables admins to scope permissions of admin roles to a certain subset of objects.
+[Administrative Units (AUs)](https://docs.microsoft.com/de-de/azure/active-directory/users-groups-roles/directory-administrative-units) enables admins to scope permissions of management roles to a certain subset of objects.
 But this isn't supported for "Intune Admins" and doesn't walk along with the object hierarchy of Intune.

 Microsoft's implementation of RBAC in Intune and MDATP allows to delegate (fine-grained) control and permission on scope of device tags or device groups.
 This give us the option to implement a "Tier-based" delegation model on geo-location or any other separation of device types/categories.

 Microsoft has documented the management of [portal access](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/rbac), usage of [device groups](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/machine-groups) and [tags](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/machine-tags) in MDATP very well.
 Intune allows custom roles but also scoped permissions of existing Intune (built-in) roles.
 Check the Microsoft Docs article about [Intune RBAC](https://docs.microsoft.com/en-us/mem/intune/fundamentals/role-based-access-control) for further details on managing scope tags and custom roles.
 Peter Daalmans has also give a good summarized explanation of Intune RBAC aspects in his [blog post](https://configmgrblog.com/2018/10/03/rbac-in-azure-ad-intune-and-scope-tags-explained/).

 One of my recommendation: You should separate and isolate admin- and non-admin objects in Intune and MDATP environments.
-Similar to separate any admin- and non-admin (productivity) identity and access.
+Similar to separate any productivity- and privileged identities.

 ![../2020-08-11-azurepim-pag-rbac/microsoftrabcscopedelegate.png](../2020-08-11-azurepim-pag-rbac/microsoftrabcscopedelegate.png)